 COVID-19: Info on the Eviction Moratorium, and the call to #CancelRent

-The governor has extended the moratorium until June 4th and has included all evictions, except for those done to preserve the safety of other tenants.
+The governor has extended the moratorium until August 1st and has included all evictions, except for those done to preserve the safety of other tenants or prevent property destruction.
 He also banned rent increases and late fees for the duration of the moratorium!
 Read the announcement here and the proclamation here.

 For more information on your rights as a tenant under the Governor's eviction moratorium, please see this information from the Northwest Justice Project: You cannot be evicted if you cannot pay the rent.